parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 Note that the output traverses the same range of pitches from lowest to highest in the same amount of time, as determined by the amplitude and frequency of the sawtooth wave emitted by the LFO in both of the two preceding examples.
-However, there are fewer, more widely spaced but larger jumps pitches in the first compared to the second because the faster clock results in a higher number of samples, each being held for a shorter amount of time, in each cycle of the sawtooth wave.
+However, there are fewer, more widely spaced pitches with larger jumps in the first compared to the second because the faster clock results in a higher number of samples, each being held for a shorter amount of time, in each cycle of the sawtooth wave.
 If one were to increase the clock to a sufficiently high